rogergranada/MOOCs/edX/UTAustinX/UT.5.05x/README.md

 - Algorithms for matrix computations and solving systems of equations
 - Vector spaces, subspaces, and characterizations of linear independence
 - Orthogonality, linear least-squares, eigenvalues and eigenvectors

+# Content folder

+If you are looking for answers, please check the folder [content](https://goo.gl/hYdPXM).